 Attribute Description Data Type Required?
-JAX-RPC, JAX-WS, or Both? explode Specifies whether the generated JAR file that contains the generated JWS interface file and data binding artifacts is in exploded directory format or not.
+JAX-RPC , JAX-WS, or Both?
+Because you should never unjar or update the generated JAR file that contains the JWS interface file that implements the specified Web Service, you can get detailed information about the interface file from this generated Javadoc.
+You can then use this documentation, together with the generated stubbed-out JWS implementation file, to add business logic to the partially generated Web Service. destJwsDir Directory into which the JAR file that contains the JWS interface and data binding artifacts should be generated.
+String Yes Both The name of the generated JAR file is WSDLFile_wsdl.jar , where WSDLFile refers to the root name of the WSDL file.
+For example, if the name of the WSDL file you specify to the file attribute is MyService.wsdl, then the generated JAR file is MyService_wsdl.jar. explode Specifies whether the generated JAR file that contains the generated JWS interface file and data binding artifacts is in exploded directory format or not.
 Boolean No Both Valid values for this attribute are true or false.
-Default value is false, which means that wsdlc generates an actual JAR archive file, and not an exploded directory. jaxRPCWrappe dArrayStyle When the wsdlc Ant task is generating the Java equivalent to XML Schema data types in the WSDL file, and the task encounters an XML complex type with a single enclosing sequence with a single element with the maxOccurs attribute equal to unbounded, the task generates, by default, a Java structure whose name is the lowest named enclosing complex type or element.
+Default value is false, which means that wsdlc generates an actual JAR archive file, and not an exploded directory. jaxRPCWrappedArra yStyle When the wsdlc Ant task is generating the Java equivalent to XML Schema data types in the WSDL file, and the task encounters an XML complex type with a single enclosing sequence with a single element with the maxOccurs attribute equal to unbounded, the task generates, by default, a Java structure whose name is the lowest named enclosing complex type or element.
 To change this behavior so that the task generates a literal array instead, set the jaxRPCWrappedArrayStyle to False.
 Boolean No JAX-RPC Valid values for this attribute are True or False.
-The default value is True. packageName Package into which the generated JWS interface and implementation files should be generated.
-String No Both If you do not specify this attribute, the wsdlc Ant task generates a package name based on the targetNamespace of the WSDL.
+The default value is True.